-MoneyEverybody loves money, but nobody loves the germs that comes along with it!
-Yuck.
-From the Ralphs cashier to the business executive's office to the homeless man on the street, there's an enormous amount of bacteria on every buckaroo in your pocket.
-Dr. Darlington, the Health Commissioner of New York, found 135,000 bacteria from washing one bill and 126,000 from another.
-The way to tackle this problem is easy: wash your hands.
+From the store cashier to the drug dealer's cocaine to the homeless man on the street, there's an enormous amount of bacteria on every buckaroo in your pocket.
+Dr. Darlington (yep, that's the name), the Health Commissioner of New York, found 135,000 bacteria from washing one bill and 126,000 from another.
+In other words, experts have long been afraid that paper money could be the source of a contagion outbreak.

 Toilet SeatThough the toilet seat has been good to you on many a bad days, its porcelain white surface is party-host to all sorts of diseases and viruses.
 Statistics show that there are 295 bacteria for every square inch of the cold, smooth surface.
 Though that's not as bad as the 3.2 million on the toilet bowl, it's still not a place to rest your head on at night – or in the morning.